dannytaylor/splahlunking/README.md

 game made with löve in ~10 days (jam version ~3 days) for #divejam

-map is randomly generated with higher value treasures weighted lower on the map. player stats are speed, lung capacity (breathrate), strength (how treasure weight effects speed), and equipment quality (how quickly it breaks). breath bubbles are more likely to spawn lower. haven't had much chance to test multiplayer, so notes on balancing are appreciated.
+map is randomly generated with higher value treasures weighted lower on the map. player stats are speed, lung capacity (breathrate), strength (how treasure weight effects speed), and equipment quality (how quickly it breaks). breath bubbles are more likely to spawn lower. haven't had much chance to test multiplayer, so notes on balancing are appreciated. full leaderboards viewable on [dreamlo](http://dreamlo.com/lb/593513e8758d1503445e8fbf/pipe). scores will likely get reset on major scoring/balance changes.

 no spaces or colons/ports in the ip address. game uses UDP, port 22122 for forwarding. testing was mostly done on localhost, so there may be some unknown bugs that I couldn't catch.